Tesla unveils electric big-rig truck in midst of Model 3 factory 'hell'

 Tesla faces a much more crowded field for electric trucks than it did when it introduced its electric cars.

-Manufacturers such as Daimler AG, Navistar International Corp and Volkswagen AG are joining a host of start-ups racing to overcome the challenges of substituting batteries for diesel engines as regulators crack down on carbon dioxide and soot pollution.
+Manufacturers such as Daimler AG (DAIGn.DE), Navistar International Corp (NAV.N) and Volkswagen AG (VOWG_p.DE) are joining a host of start-ups racing to overcome the challenges of substituting batteries for diesel engines as regulators crack down on carbon dioxide and soot pollution.

 Still, manufacturers are mostly focused on medium-duty trucks, not the heavy big rig market Tesla is after.